 You can sell debt with any past due days, fresh accounts - no collection efforts, overdue less than 90 days, and debt that has been processed through external or internal collection.
 Even old debt 1, 2, 3, or 4 years delinquent is also sellable.
 Some states allow the sale of debt, which has passed the statute of limitation.

-The main reason why companies sell debt — the instant return of money.
+The main reason companies sell debt — is the instant return of money.
 The older the debt, the harder it is to retrieve money from the borrower.
-Debt buyers know it — that is why older accounts cost less;
+Debt buyers know it — that is why older accounts cost less.